 ARonline – Austin-Rover Online is a comprehensive historical source for all things relating to BMC, British Leyland, Austin-Rover, and the Rover Group and is run by Keith Adams.
 The site’s coverage begins in roughly 1959 and does not cover all British cars, but provides amazing details behind the people and politics of the British Industry.

-Forbes Wheels – OldMotors author Alex Kwanten is the managing editor of Forbes Wheels.
+Forbes Wheels – OldMotors author Alex Kwanten was the managing editor of Forbes Wheels.
 If you want to know more about modern cars or are seeking advice on purchasing a new vehicle in the USA or Canada, it’s a great resource.
+Alex’s ongoing work can now be found on the Forbes Lifestyle channel.

 Citroënet – Citroënet is a British-based, authoritative site on all things relating to the famous double chevrons.
 Though narrowly focused on a single brand, it features an amazing level of detail.
 It has been run in various forms by British Citroën guru Julian Marsh since 1995.